senderle/topic-modeling-tool/README.md

 ### Getting started:

 If you're familiar with the basic idea behind topic modeling, using the tool isn't difficult.
 However, you may want to read some background material on topic modeling if you're not quite sure how it works.
 Miriam Posner and Andy Wallace's [Very basic strategies for interpreting results from the Topic Modeling Tool](http://miriamposner.com/blog/very-basic-strategies-for-interpreting-results-from-the-topic-modeling-tool/) is a great starting point for people who think best by doing.
-Ted Underwood's [Topic modeling made just simple enough](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) provides a slightly more theoretical -- but still very accessible -- introduction.
+(It's based on a slightly older version of the tool, however.)
+Ted Underwood's [Topic modeling made just simple enough](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) provides a more theoretical -- but still very accessible -- introduction to the basic concepts.

 #### Install Java